go-recordkeeper/go-recordkeeper/deploy/README.md

 Everything needed to actually deploy the app.

-I only plan on very light usage, so the app is deployed using docker-compose on a Raspberry Pi.
+I only plan on very light usage, so the app is deployed using docker compose on a Raspberry Pi.

 ## Building